runekaagaard/snowscript/README.rst

 Arrays are defined using square brackets "[]".
 They can be defined in two different ways, either as a list of values or a dictionary of key/value pairs.
-The two defintion types can not be mixed.

 Each value or key/value pair are separated by ",".
 A trailing "," is allowed.